Car Dent Repair And Cost

 car with dented back

-This is closely linked to the magnitude of the dent.
-Because the number and placement of dents are equally crucial.
+This is closely linked to the extent of the indentation.
+Because the quantity and placement of dents are equally vital.

-This is why hail (literal balls of ice falling from the sky) can total out a car, as the average repair runs around $2,500.
+This is why hail (literal globes of ice falling from the sky) can total out a car, as the typical repair runs around $2,500.

-Additionally, the type of car can also be a factor, as some manufacturers use specialty paints and less-common metals like aluminum or steel.
+Additionally, the type of car can also be a factor, as some manufacturers use specialty paints and uncommon metals like aluminum or rare steel.

 Where You Have The Body Work Done